sk8Guerra/werkstatt/README.md

 > ⚠️ WARNING:
 >
-> 1. This is also a proof of concept.
+> This is also a proof of concept.
 Some of the functions' names may not make all the sense to you or also may be many breaking changes.
-> 2. This has been build on `ES2015 modules` to enable [tree shaking](https://webpack.js.org/guides/tree-shaking/)

 ## 📦 Install